 You may also like my post: Quick Guide to Features of DSLR Cameras

 Types of Lenses

-A wide angle lens tend to be around 24mm and wider and allows you to capture more in your photograph.
-For example a lens that is 16mm would be able to capture more of the scene than one that is 24mm.
+A wide angle lens tends to be around 24mm and wider and allows you to capture more in your photograph.
+For example, a lens that is 16mm would be able to capture more of the scene than one that is 24mm.
 You can also get fisheye lenses which are even wider and can create a very cool and distorted image.

 A wide angle lens is great for: